 Guest Post Email Template

 SUBJECT LINE: The missing piece to your website

 My name is [YOUR NAME], it’s nice to e-meet you!
 I’m a [YOUR JOB/POSITION] at [BRAND/COMPANY NAME].
-I specialise in writing topics, such as [INSERT TOPICS OF YOUR CHOICE].
+I specialize in writing topics such as [INSERT TOPICS OF YOUR CHOICE].

 Please let me know if any of these work for you.
 I’m also open to suggestions if you need help with writing for any topics.